mmahlke/Bioinformatics-with-CRC-cluster/README.md

 Most importantly, **DO NOT RUN ON THE LOGIN NODE!** \
 What is the login node?
 It's where you land after log in.
 It's like the waiting room. \
-You can see your location next to your username at the commandline prompt.
+You can see your location next to your username at the command line prompt.
 <br />
 ```[user123@login1 ~]$  ```
 ## Using the command line on the cluster